OndrejZamazal/ComplexOntologyMatching-SEMANTiCS2024/experiment.md

 <!-- In finer judgement there were -->
 In all, there were
-- 14 false sentences (negatives)
+- 14 false sentences/candidates (negatives)
-- 74 probably false sentences (probably negatives)
+- 74 probably false sentences/candidates (probably negatives)
-- 10 probably true sentences (partly positives)
+- 10 probably true sentences/candidates (partly positives)
-- 8 true sentences (positives), where we considered true sentences as those complex correspondence candidates by LLM.
+- 8 true sentences/candidates (positives), where we considered true sentences as those complex correspondence candidates by LLM.

 We evaluated all eight complex correspondence candidates in terms of precision (true positive, partly true positive, partly false positive, false positive):